HazemKhaled/reactjs-koajs-rabbitmq-elasticsearch/README.md

 #### [SASS](https://sass-lang.com/)
 I'm using npm [node-sass-chokidar](https://www.npmjs.com/package/node-sass-chokidar) because some issues in node-sass with Docker (#1939)[https://github.com/facebookincubator/create-react-app/issues/1939], (#1891)[https://github.com/sass/node-sass/issues/1891]

+### Web Workers & fetch
+The new `fetch` function is supported in [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Functions_and_classes_available_to_workers), which is important part of PWA.
+It's not yet supported in all browsers, so create-react-app using Polyfills to fill the gap.

 ### API Backend
 This app serving the auto complete in the Frontend app, and pass the keyword to the RabbitMQ container.